 These plugs are reasonably hard to clean, and can only be used a few times.
 Once they become dirty, or do not stick to the ear well, they should be discarded.
 If used regularly, you may get a week or twos use out of each pair.

 These earplugs are less noticeable when you are wearing them, and will also reduce the wearers hearing as the ears are blocked

-As these are not molded to the exact shape of the individual’s ears, they are not quite as good as the silicone balls above.
+As these are not molded to the exact shape of the individual’s ears, they are not as good as the silicone balls above.
 However, they should still do an excellent job of keeping the ears dry.
 When ordering these plugs, there may be different sizes for adults, teens, and children, as to make a waterproof seal, they need to be tight in the ears.

 Swimming bands are usually made of a waterproof material like neoprene or similar.
-These bands help protect against infections like swimmers ear, but generally, do not keep all of the water out of your ears.
+These bands help protect against infections like swimmer's ear, but do not keep all the water out of your ears.
 These are great to use with the above plugs, both moldable and swimming ear plugs, as they will be held in place by the band.
 These bands will also offer a second level of protection from the water.